-522 3.2.5 U.S. State Implementations
+3.2.6 U.S. State Implementations

-The U.S. federal government does not issue digital credentials at this time, nor are there federal-level general privacy laws.44 That said, states within the country have started issuing government-issued digital credentials in the form of mobile driver's licenses (mDLs).
+The U.S. federal government does not issue general purpose digital credentials at this time, nor are there federal-level general privacy laws.54 The U.S. federal government does issue electronic passports for cross-border travel and, as stated previously, this digital credential contains cryptographically verifiable identity information but does not support selective disclosure and includes a photo (biometric) susceptible to manipulation (e.g., photo morphing) and is often not of sufficient quality for automated facial recognition.
+That said, states within the country have started issuing government-issued digital credentials in the form of mobile driver's licenses (mDLs).
 Given the lack of a national identity card (i.e., national IDs) in the U.S., driver's licenses are used in many of the same ways national IDs are used in other countries.
+Similar to electronic passport standards, mobile driving license standards are developed by the International Organization for Standardization; specifically, the ISO/IEC 18013-X series with details below.

 The diversity of state-level mDL implementations-ranging from 'no implementation' to 'in production today'-makes examining the U.S. environment particularly complicated.
-For this paper, we look to three examples that reflect some of the diversity of the landscape: Maryland, which piloted its efforts on Apple wallets and later expanded to include Google; Arizona, which was the first state to see their mDLs accepted by the U.S. Transportation Security Administration (TA); and Utah, which went live with a standards-compliant app built for their state.
+For this paper, we look to three examples that reflect some of the diversity of the landscape: Maryland, which piloted its efforts on Apple wallets and later expanded to include Google; Arizona, which was the first state to see their mDLs accepted by the U.S. Transportation Security Administration (TSA); and Utah, which went live with a standards-compliant app built for their state.
 In all states reviewed for the paper, the use case for mDLs is for it to be used wherever a physical license may be used.
 If any organization is supporting the use of these credentials in any online transactions, they have not publicized that information.

-Guiding implementations in the U.S. and Canada is an organization called the American Association of Motor Vehicle Administrators (AAMVA).45 Through the work of their AAMVA's Joint mDL Subcommittee (consisting of their Card Design Standard Subcommittee and
+Guiding government-issued digital credential implementations in the U.S. and Canada is an organization called the American Association of Motor Vehicle Administrators (AAMVA).
+Through the work of their AAMVA's Joint mDL Subcommittee (consisting of their Card Design Standard Subcommittee and Electronic Identity Subcommittee), AAMVA has created implementation guidelines that are critical for the interoperability of mDLs in the region.
+56